CAD vs. Web-to-Pack: Why packQ Redefines Packaging Workflows

 Classical CAD tools remain indispensable for special engineering.
 But when it comes to scaling, speed, and customer experience, they fall short.

-PackQ as Web-to-Pack software closes the gap:
+packQ as Web-to-Pack software closes the gap:

 - Easy for customers